golly-splorts/gollyx-pseudo-data/README.md

-# golly-test-data
+# golly-pseudo-data

-Test season/postseason data for Golly
+The Gold Mine for the Pseudo Cup.